This post summarizes ecommerce fraud statistics in the press release published at 8:00 AM EDT on October 26, 2017.

 BOSTON, Mass. –(October 26, 2017)– Account Takeover has replaced Stolen Financials as the fastest growing fraud threat for eCommerce websites in 2017.
 While still representing only a fraction of the volume of Stolen Financials, in Q2 2017 alone, Account Takeover fraud rose by an alarming 45 percent, putting online retailers at a loss of $3.3 billion dollars.
 PYMNTS and Signifyd have partnered to track, analyze and report on the recent changes in fraud by examining transactions of thousands of ecommerce merchants in North America, Asia and Europe in the October 2017 Global Fraud Index.

 The index analyzes fraud attempts on eCommerce merchant websites, reflected as a percent of eCommerce sales transactions and what’s trending.
 The industries examined in the study include: alcohol, tobacco and cannabis; apparel; consumer electronics; cosmetics and perfumes; department stores; furniture, appliances and home improvement; health, leisure and hobbies; jewelry and precious metals.
-Additionally, the index takes a deep-dive on the state of fraud in Australia, where eCommerce fraud is rising rapidly.
+Additionally, the index takes a deep-dive on the state of fraud in Australia, where ecommerce business frauds are rising rapidly.

-In terms of merchant fraud statistics, the fraud rate for transactions valued over $500 was over 22 times higher than for transactions valued under $100.
+In terms of Merchant Fraud Prevention statistics, the fraud rate for transactions valued over $500 was over 22 times higher than for transactions valued under $100.
 Fraud rates for transactions exceeding $500 increased from 10.93 percent to 11.47 percent, while transactions under $500 showed an overall decrease in fraud rate.

 As shown in the report, Account Takeover fraud had begun rising sharply months before the Equifax data breach was announced.
 But with the breach compromising the personal data of at least 143 million people (nearly 45 percent of American adults), the account takeover fraud trend is unlikely to come to an end any time soon.
 Deloitte, Sonic, Whole Foods, and even the U.S. Securities and Exchange Commission (SEC) have suffered similar experiences in data breaches of unknown severity.